mholt/ysaward/README.md

 have no security built-in, and only the webmaster should be able to use them.
 - Completely fill out the [lib/defines_template.php](https://github.com/mholt/ysaward/blob/master/lib/defines_template.php)
 file and rename it to `defines.php`.
+- Configure php.ini and your server config to allow for larger file uploads.
+This is optional, but typically the default limit is around 2M (2 megabytes) and people may want to use larger profile pictures.
+In nginx.conf, you'll want to use something like `client_max_body_size 5M;`.
+In php.ini, consider changing `max_upload_filesize` and also `post_max_size` to be a better size.
 - Set up your MySQL database using [schema.sql](https://github.com/mholt/ysaward/blob/master/_WEBMASTER_ONLY/schema.sql).
 - Create a folder in the root directory of the site called `uploads` and chmod it to 0777.
 It will store profile pictures.
 - Set up new wards using [createward.php](https://github.com/mholt/ysaward/blob/master/_WEBMASTER_ONLY/createward.php).